msrlrocket/AirTracker/README.md

 Compare and merge live aircraft data around a point by querying multiple providers, then export, analyze, and share results.

-This repo contains two scripts that work together:
+This repo contains scripts and datasets that work together:

 - plane_retreiver.py: Fetches aircraft near a latitude/longitude from OpenSky, ADSB.lol, and the (unofficial) Flightradar24 feed.js endpoint.
 It prints tables, can tag military aircraft via ADSB.lol, and can export JSON or Excel.
 - plane_merge.py: Takes the JSON output from plane_retreiver.py and merges rows per ICAO hex into a single, human-friendly record, choosing the freshest provider per field.
-It can output merged JSON and Excel.
+It can output merged JSON and Excel, and optionally enrich aircraft with data from local datasets (aircraft types, airports, airlines, countries).

+Datasets and converters

+- scripts/convert_aircraft_types_to_json.py
+  - Parses datasets/aircraft_types.h into several formats, including JSONL used by the merge step
+  - Key outputs in datasets/:
+    - aircraft_types_full.jsonl — one object per ICAO type with name/manufacturer/model/seats/iata aliases
+    - aircraft_types_lookup.yaml — human-readable map ICAO: {name, seats, manufacturer, model, iata[]}
+    - aircraft_type_map.yaml/json — simple ICAO → display name maps

+- scripts/convert_air_catalogs_to_jsonl.py
+  - Parses C++ datasets into JSONL files for lookups:
+    - countries.jsonl — {code, name}
+    - airlines.jsonl — {icao, iata, name, callsign, country_code, country_name}
+    - airports.jsonl — {iata, name, city, region, country_code, country_name, lat, lon, elevation_ft}

+Run both converters once (or whenever input datasets change) before using enrichment.

 Both scripts aim to be transparent and debuggable: URLs are echoed, optional headers can be tweaked, and data can be dumped for inspection.